chriskonnertz/DeepLy/README.md

 This will return 'EN'.
 The language of the text has to be one of the supported languages or the result will be incorrect.
 If you do not need the code of the language but its name, you may call the `$deepLy->getLangName($langCode)` method.

-The API in general can handle and completely translate texts that contain parts with different languages, if the language switch is not within a sentence.
+The API, in general, can handle and completely translate texts that contain parts with different languages, if the language switch is not within a sentence.
 The `detectLanguage()` method will however only return the code of _one_ language.
 It will throw an exception if it is unable to auto-detect the language.
 This will rarely happen, it is more likely that the API will return a "false positive": It will rather detect the wrong